 Used in tanker trucks and tanker ships, baffles are angled dividers with holes that slow down the front-to-back sloshing and movement of the tanker’s liquid cargo.

-The movement of the heavy liquid inside an oil tanker truck or tanker ship can be a problem as it moves fore and aft and laterally during vehicle turns and going up or downhill.
-Shifting weight can create control problems for drivers of trucks.
-Shifting weights in tanker ships can cause listing that will slow the delivery time.
+The movement of heavy liquid cargo inside an oil tanker truck or ship can create problems as it moves fore and aft and laterally during turns and while going up- or downhill.

 The oil in a tanker truck is a heavy load and when it starts to move it can create control problems.
 Tanker Baffles create containment and sloshing reduction solutions for shifting weights.

-Fuel transport safety is a major concern that any company that moves and distributes fuel is concerned with.
-Various cargos require different types of tankers to safely get the cargo over the road within the Department Of Transportation requirements.
-Fuel depots, chemical transport companies and gas transport companies need safe and reliable tankers to hold that material.
-See index of truck tank types
+Fuel transport safety is a major concern for any company that moves and distributes fuel.
+Various cargoes require different types of tankers to safely get the cargo over the road per Department of Transportation requirements.
+Fuel depots, chemical transport companies, and gas transport companies need safe and reliable tankers to hold that material.